-• Distributions when Leaving Employment - You will owe federal income tax on distributions from your Pre-Tax, City Contribution and Rollover accounts, and on the investment earnings on all your accounts.
-There is 20% mandatory withholding of your tax-deferred money for federal income tax if the amount is eligible for rollover.
+- Distributions when Leaving Employment You will owe federal income taxes on distributions from your Pre-Tax, City Contribution and Rollover accounts, and investment earnings on all your accounts.
+There is a 20% mandatory withholding of your tax-deferred money for federal income tax if the amount is eligible for rollover.
 Your actual tax liability for the year could result in a tax rate that is higher or lower than 20%.
 Withholding does not apply to amounts directly rolled over to an IRA or an eligible plan.
-When you receive tax-deferred money from MEBT before age 59 1⁄2, you may be required to pay the IRS a 10% tax penalty on the untaxed money.
+When you receive tax-deferred money from MEBT before age 59 1⁄2, you may be required to pay the IRS a 10% tax penalty on the untaxed money. - Distribution of Roth Amounts The principal amount of your designated Roth deferral contributions may be distributed tax-free.
+In addition, the accumulated earnings on your designated Roth contributions may also be distributed tax-free in a qualified distribution.
+To be a qualified distribution, the distribution must occur after one of the following: (1) your attainment of age 591⁄2, (2) your disability, or (3) your death.
+In addition, the distribution must occur after the expiration of a 5-year participation period.
+The 5-year participation period is the 5-year period beginning with the calendar year in which you first make a Roth contribution to our Plan (or to another 401(k) plan or 403(b) plan if such amount was rolled over into our Plan) and ending on the last day of the calendar year that is 5 years later.
+For example, if you make your first Roth deferral under this Plan on November 30, 2025, your participation period will end on December 31, 2029.
+It is not necessary that you make a Roth contribution in each of the five years.